-The Academic Deans determine the academic standing of all students at the end of each semester.
+The Academic Deans determine the academic standing of all students at the end of each term.
 Academic standing is based on:

 - The student’s cumulative grade point average (GPA);